One of the unknowns for the Falcons entering Sunday's game against the Cardinals is what QB they can expect to face.

 Atlanta will want to get pressure on whichever quarterback is under center, regardless of the name.
 The Cardinals have allowed 41 sacks this season, ranked last in the NFL.
 Rookie right tackle Bobbie Massie has started every game this season and rookie left tackle Nate Potter finished the Week 9 game and is slated to start as well.

-Two rookie tackles protecting Skelton or Kolb looks like a favorable matchup for
+Two rookie tackles protecting Skelton or Kolb looks like a favorable matchup for John Abraham, Kroy Biermann and the three young defensive ends hungry to rush the passer.
+Both QBs have a similar skillset with slight differences.

 The game plan from Mike Nolan isn't expected to change much depending on who lines up at QB.
 Both Skelton and Kolb run the same scheme and that's what the Falcons are preparing for.
 Atlanta is approaching Sunday with a mentality they've employed for much of the season.
 Regardless of the opponent or caliber of opposing QB, they want to play their game and force offenses to adjust to what they're doing.